sebastianljunggren/WhatsUp/README.md

 - Add a new repository with of the type _GitHub Issues_.
 Enter the repository details and your GitHub credentials.
 - Make sure _Focus on workweek_ is not ticked in the _Task List_.
  Optionally setup a few filters to show open and close issues and issues assigned to you.
 To do this the _Task Repositories_ view needs to be visible.

+ This project is no longer maintained, as it was a school project in a "proof of concept" manner